revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 ---

-21. Do you know what are the two types of load balancing techniques?
+21.Do you know what are the two types of load balancing techniques?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)